Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 Under English law, a court may order the payment of punitive damages in circumscribed and exceptional situations.
 However, as a matter of general principle, they are not an available remedy for breach of contract.
-They confuse ‘the civil and criminal functions of the law’ and are, therefore, regarded with scepticism.
+They confuse ‘the civil and criminal functions of the law’ and, therefore, are regarded with scepticism.
 English courts may rely on Blake to award restitutionary damages but have expressed no interest in awarding punitive damages in a contractual context.

 The notion of ‘moral damages’ derives from the French concept of le préjudice moral, which refers to a wrong done to an individual’s emotions, honour or reputation.
 Moral damages are thus, in the civil law tradition, compensatory – they are claimed pursuant to the principle of full reparation in the French Civil Code.
 The right to recover moral damages as compensation is explicitly set out under several civil codes in the Middle East, including most notably in Egypt, Libya, Lebanon and Yemen.
-The assessment of moral damages, including the quantum of such damages, in France is subject to the court’s discretion.
-As the conduct of the defaulting party will not, in principle, be relevant to the court’s assessment, an award of moral damages cannot be characterised as punitive.
+The assessment in France of moral damages, including the quantum of such damages, is subject to the court’s discretion.
+As the conduct of the defaulting party, in principle, will not be relevant to the court’s assessment, an award of moral damages cannot be characterised as punitive.
 Separately, the availability of moral damages to legal persons has been called into question by certain civil law commentators.
 However, acts or omissions that affect a company’s reputation, creditworthiness or goodwill causing non-pecuniary harm may be compensated.
-This has been recognised by the French Court of Cassation, and by the higher courts of several other civil law jurisdictions, including Chile and Egypt.
+This has been recognised by the French Court of Cassation and by the higher courts of several other civil law jurisdictions, including Chile and Egypt.

 English law imported this terminology from EU intellectual property law.
 Moral damages equate to non-pecuniary loss, which English courts can compensate, including in contractual and commercial matters.
 These particularly cover physical inconvenience or discomfort, pain and suffering and loss of amenities, mental distress and social discredit.
-Although damages for non-pecuniary loss were previously awarded to legal persons in tort cases, it appears that the position under English law is shifting towards the opposite direction based on the principle ‘that aggravated damages were not to be awarded to a corporate claimant with no feelings to injure’.
+Although damages for non-pecuniary loss were previously awarded to legal persons in tort cases, it appears that the position under English law is shifting in the opposite direction based on the principle ‘that aggravated damages were not to be awarded to a corporate claimant with no feelings to injure’.
 Notwithstanding that moral damages are considered as compensatory in both the civil and common law systems (as well as in international law), they stand distinct to monetary damages.
-Moreover, certain recent investment treaty awards demonstrate that moral damages are beginning to be understood as having a punitive (and therefore non-compensatory) function.
-We explore this development in the section ‘Non-compensatory damages awarded in investment treaty arbitration’ below.
+Moreover, certain recent investment treaty awards demonstrate that moral damages are beginning to be understood as having a punitive (and, therefore, non-compensatory) function.
+We explore this development in the section ‘Non-compensatory damages awarded in investment treaty arbitration’, below.